-B. Scientific Misconduct, Expressions of Concern, and Retraction

-Scientific misconduct includes but is not necessarily limited to data fabrication; data falsification including deceptive manipulation of images; and plagiarism.
-Some people consider failure to publish the results of clinical trials and other human studies a form of scientific misconduct.
+B. Scientific Misconduct, Expressions of Concern, and Retraction and other human studies a form of scientific misconduct.
 While each of these practices is problematic, they are not equivalent.
 Each situation requires individual assessment by relevant stakeholders.
 When scientific misconduct is alleged, or concerns are otherwise raised about the conduct or integrity of work described in submitted or published papers, the editor should initiate appropriate procedures detailed by such committees such as the Committee on Publication Ethics (COPE) (publicationethics.org/resources/flowcharts) and may choose to publish an expression of concern pending the outcomes of those procedures.
 If the procedures involve an investigation at the authors' institution, the editor should seek to discover the outcome of that investigation, notify readers of the outcome if appropriate, and if the investigation proves scientific misconduct, publish a retraction of the article.
 There may be circumstances in which no misconduct is proven, but an exchange of letters to the editor could be published to highlight matters of debate to readers.